 Alternately, any time the character witnesses something terrifying, tell the player how many cards they must draw, and allow them to reduce the number of cards with a tower pull on a one-for-one basis.
 If they knock the tower over during this, they must draw the original number of cards specified.
 Maybe in that case also add the extra penalty of limiting the number of Tells they’re allowed to play to one or even zero (assuming they have some Tells in play already).

-UPDATE: After writing the above it struck me that rather than just using the card itself as an aspect, you could use the bolded title of each level of insanity as an aspect.
+Or, rather than just using the card itself as an aspect, you could use the bolded title of each level of insanity as an aspect.
 Thus, a player with level 3 Paranoia would have the additional aspects of What Was That?, My Things!, and Not Sure About That Guy.
-Now I kind of want to run a Fate game with these things.

 There are plenty of other systems out there that you could drop Insanity Cards into without requiring any additional thought.
 Most RPGs that don’t have an insanity mechanic you don’t really need to worry about – just layer the cards on top of the existing system.